grandadmiral-thrawn/metQC/_posts/2015-02-12-swe-and-sno.markdown

 SNOW and PRECIPITATION on H15MET (2013):

 <iframe src="http://bl.ocks.org/dataRonin/raw/a0c2f8a36671a88935bf/cb51191b22c604f266ba801f164b7ea54805ffb0/" width = "600" height = "500" scrolling = "yes"></iframe>

+On H15MET, we have what we consider a good course for the data.
+We hoped the other sites would behave similarly, but this is not the case.
+However, look at these graphs before proceeding to [here](http://dataronin.github.io/metQC/2015/02/28/post-adjustment-uplmet-cenmet-and-h15met.html)

 Cumulative Snow, Precip, and SWE on CENMET: